actswartz/dlr/Lab-07-Intro-to-Roles.md

 ### Task: Move Tasks into the Role

 1. Open `roles/base_config/tasks/main.yml`.
 This file will contain all the tasks needed to apply our base configuration.
+Launch or reopen it with nano:

+    ```bash
+    nano roles/base_config/tasks/main.yml
+    ```

 2. Copy the tasks from **both** `configure_hostnames.yml` and `configure_system.yml` into this single file.

     **File: `roles/base_config/tasks/main.yml`**